derickson2402/Engr100-Solar-Tracker/README.md

 ## Environmental Data Reporting

 When switched on, the program can report ambient environment data over the serial port.
 The data includes ambient temperature, incident solar irradiance, and relative sun position.
+This data is sent as a serial data stream at 115200 baud and will send over both USB serial and bluetooth serial.

 ## Set Up VS Code for Arduino